-By imposing additional duties on local government agencies, this bill
+By imposing additional duties on local government agencies, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.